lugg/react-native-config/README.md

 - Click the settings gear below the list and select "Duplicate"
 - Give it a proper name on the top left.
 For instance: "Myapp (staging)"

-To make a scheme use a different env file, on the manage scheme window:
+Then edit it to make it use a different env file.
+From the "manage scheme" window:

 - Expand the "Build" settings on left
 - Click "Pre-actions", and under the plus sign select "New Run Script Action"